 The Hercules Mode Register is a 2-bit write only register located at I/O port address 3BF.
-It affects the device operation only in the 6845 mode.
-The enable mode register located at the address 3?8 overrides the write port 3BF functions defined by its bits 0 and 1.
-The associated details are shown below:
+It affects only device operation in 6845 mode.
+Both bits are set to low (0) by reset, or when the device is put into a color mode.